 Chocolate is a favourite at any time of the year, and with such an array of amazing recipes and photos being shared over the web, you’d be hard-pushed to find somebody who isn’t craving a chocolatey treat.
-But instead of feeling guilty, take a little look at some of chocolate’s (or rather, cocoa’s) hidden health benefits…
+But could there be hidden health benefits to our favourite indulgence?

 NOW FOR 9 REASONS WHY CHOCOLATE, OR MORE SPECIFICALLY COCOA, IS GOOD FOR YOU: